LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 The majority resistance lasted until the mid '00s when it went from _“this will never work”_ to _“this was clearly the solution all along”_ almost overnight.
 And the rest, as they say, is history. 🙂

-But the more I thought about this, the more I realized that (as often happens in these kinds of heated debates), **the truth is somewhere in the middle**.
+But the more I thought about this, the more I realized that — as often happens in these kinds of heated debates — **the truth lies somewhere in the middle**.
-Having both used and authored numerous web components, as well as used several frameworks (and [even authored one](https://mavo.io/) over the course of [my PhD](https://phd.verou.me)), both sides do have some points.
+Having used both several frameworks, and several web components, and having authored many web components (most of them experimental and unreleased) and [even one framework](https://mavo.io/) over the course of [my PhD](https://phd.verou.me), both sides do have some valid points.

+Frankly, if framework authors were sold the idea that web components would be a compile target for their frameworks, and then got today’s WC APIs, I understand their anger.
+Worse yet, if every time they tried to explain that this sucks as a compile target they were told "no you don’t get it", heck I’d feel gaslit too!
-**Web Components cannot currently replace framework components 1-1, but that is not a prerequisite for WCs being useful.**
+**Web Components are still far from being a good compile target for frameworks, but that is not a prerequisite for them being useful**.
+They simply solve different problems.

 Let me explain.